To Your Health

 "To Your Health" articles provide information about health and wellness topics.

-Summer Heat Safety - Avoid Heat-Related Illness with These Tips, July 2019
+Summer Heat Safety - Avoid Heat-Related Illness with These Tips, Summer 2020

-Temperatures in Kansas are expected to spike later this week and into the weekend.
-In response, heat advisories and excessive heat watches are in effect in the state.
+Temperatures in Kansas are finally expected to spike this June.
+In response, heat advisories and excessive heat watches will be in effect in the state throughout the summer.
 Staying cool, keeping hydrated, and moderating outdoor activities during hot weather can help decrease the potential for heat-related illness.

 The risk for heat-related illness and death is higher for infants and the elderly, whose internal thermostats do not regulate body temperature well.
 People with chronic medical conditions, outdoor workers and people who exercise outside are also at increased risk.